Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe

 Noticeable also is an improvement in the fit for relatively long duration events with $T_{90}> 20$ s \citep{van09}.
 We attribute this to the time scale of jet breakout in a remnant stellar envelope for the majority of long GRBs originating in CC-SNe \citep{van12}, possibly further in association with the most rapidly spinning black holes \citep{van09}.
 Based on different observations related to the relatively flat distribution of $T_{90}$ below 20 s, a similar conclusion obtains \citep{bro13}.

 Eq.(\ref{EQN_TeT90}) may be contrasted with various time scales of accretion, generally associated with growth and spin-up of the central black hole.
 In \cite{kum08b}, a distinction is outlined between fall-back at high and low (down to zero) accretion rates.
 The first implies an initial $\dot{m}\propto t^{-1/2}$ for the first ten seconds or so in transition to $\dot{m}\propto t^{-3}$ on the time scale of one hundred seconds.
 The second implies $\dot{m}\propto t^{-n}$ with $4/3\le n \le 2$, depending on the detailed radial profile of mass-loss in winds.
-Assuming a linear correlation between black hole luminosity $L_H$ powering the prompt GRB emission and accretion rate \citep{kum08b}, the same procedure applied to these accretion models shows matches vastly sub-par to those shown in Fig. \ref{figmf} \citep{van17a}.
+Assuming a linear correlation between black hole luminosity $L_H$ powering the prompt GRB emission and accretion rate \citep{kum08b}, the same procedure applied to these accretion models shows matches vastly below par to those shown in Fig. \ref{figmf} \citep{van17a}.

 For power law accretion profiles, discrepant behavior appears notably in a spike between the nLC and the model light curves, characterized by a prompt switch-on (cf. short GRBs).
-In contast, Fig. \ref{figmf}, shows a satisfactory match the nLC with the model light curve of black holes losing angular momentum against matter at the ISCO across the full duration of the bursts.
+In contrast, Fig. \ref{figmf} shows a satisfactory match the nLC with the model light curve of black holes losing angular momentum against matter at the ISCO across the full duration of the bursts.
 The results for $T_{90}>20\,$s provide some support for very long GRBs commencing from near-extremal rotating black holes, perhaps in the Thorne limit of the Bardeen trajectory of evolution \citep{van15}.
 Furthermore, extreme luminosities in GRBs can derive from a nonlinear response to intermittent accretion about the ISCO \citep{van15a}, perhaps stimulated by feedback from the black hole starting from aforementioned nearly extremal spin.